 In cases where the article is already accepted, the authors must sign a declaration of originality and authorization of the rights of publication and reproduction of the same and the inclusion in databases, web pages, or electronic pages, national or international (Review: Declaration of Originality Formats and Norms for authors).
 All the content of the articles, including texts, tables, figures, and information in general, is included in the material to be published under the exclusive responsibility of the authors.
 Likewise, the article is the responsibility of its authors and does not necessarily reflect the thinking of the editorial committee.

 The article cannot be published because the modifications are too extensive or unsuitable for the Journal.

 Minerva Revista Multidisciplinaria de Investigación Científica does not charge for publishing articles.

 PERIODICITY OR FREQUENCY OF THE JOURNAL

-The Minerva Journal will be published every four months, in April, August, and December.
+In 2024, Minerva, a multidisciplinary scientific research journal, will be published continuously.
 Articles will be received throughout the year.
-Special calls for papers will be posted on the Journal's website.
+Special calls for papers will be published on the journal's website.

 ETHICAL STANDARDS FOR PUBLICATION